harshrajput4343/Resources/Python OOPS/basic_oops.md

 # 20) Quick self‑check

 - Can you explain the difference among instance, class, and static methods with examples?
+    Answer (easy terms):
+    - Instance method: gets self (the current object).
+Use it when behavior depends on object data.
+Example: car.start().
+    - Class method: gets cls (the class).
+Use it for alternate constructors or class-wide logic.
+Example: Temperature.from_fahrenheit().
+    - Static method: gets neither.
+Use it for utility functions that logically belong to the class but don’t need object/class data.

 - Can you write an ABC and a concrete subclass?
+    Answer: Yes—define a class inheriting from abc.ABC and decorate required methods with @abstractmethod.
+Any subclass must implement them.
+See section 6 for Vehicle (ABC) and Car/Bike (concrete subclasses).

 - Can you explain why Python doesn’t do compile‑time overloading and what to use instead?
+    Answer: Python is dynamically typed and keeps only the last method definition with the same name.
+Instead, use default parameters, *args/**kwargs, or @functools.singledispatch for function-style overloading.

 - Can you decide between composition and inheritance for a given design?

-If you want, we can convert this into a printable PDF “cheat sheet” or add more exam-style problems with detailed solutions.
+    Answer: Prefer composition (HAS‑A) when you just want to reuse behavior without tightly coupling types.
+Use inheritance (IS‑A) when the subclass truly “is a” specialized form of the base and should share its interface.

+- Bonus: What’s the difference between instance and class variables?
+    Answer: Instance variables live on each object and can differ per object.
+Class variables live on the class and are shared by all objects unless overridden on an instance.

+- Bonus: What’s the difference between is and ==?
+    Answer: is checks whether two names point to the exact same object (identity). == checks whether values are equal (uses __eq__).